edoolittle/leouiedacv/README.md

   `environment.yml` file provided in the repository.
 * Fill out the variables and fields in the `.tex` file.
 * Compile the PDF to check the results with `make show`.
-* Push your changes and GitHub Actions should do it's magic and make the PDF available at `https://github.com/YOURUSERNAME/cv/raw/pdf/cv.pdf`.
+* Push your changes and GitHub Actions should do its magic and make the PDF available at `https://github.com/YOURUSERNAME/cv/raw/pdf/cv.pdf`.

 ### About